decoradores-en-python

 # Decorator 1 after

-In this example, function is first decorated by decorator2 and then by decorator1, showing how multiple decorators can be chained.
+In this example, function is decorated first by decorator2 and then by decorator1, showing how multiple decorators can be chained.